mapbiomas/brazil-cerrado/lulc_10m_sentinel/collection_03/1-general-map/README.md

 ## 10_noFalseRegrowth.js
 This script applies a set of temporal post-classification rules to reduce false regrowth signals of native vegetation in annual land use and land cover maps.
 The approach is designed to correct abrupt or inconsistent class transitions that are unlikely from an ecological or land-use perspective.

-*1. False Forest Formation Regrowth*
+*1. False Forest Formation Regrowth:*
 This rule corrects spurious forest formation regeneration in silviculture areas by enforcing long-term persistence patterns at the beginning or end of the time series.
 Corrections are constrained using a stable reference classification to avoid introducing unrealistic transitions.

 *2a.
-False Wetland Regeneration (Temporal Interruption)*
+False Wetland Regeneration (Temporal Interruption):*
 This rule removes short-term wetland interruptions characterized by the pattern *wetland → mosaic → wetland (11 → 21 → 11)*, which are interpreted as classification artifacts rather than true land-cover change.

 *2b.
-False Wetland Regeneration (Abrupt Appearance)*
+False Wetland Regeneration (Abrupt Appearance):*
 This rule prevents wetlands from appearing abruptly in a given year when they were not present in the previous year, enforcing temporal continuity in wetland dynamics.

-*Rules 3 to 5 False Savanna, Grassland, and Herbaceous Sandbank Vegetation Regeneration (Abrupt Appearance)* This rule ensures that these classes only appear when supported by temporal continuity, preventing isolated or spurious detections.
+*Rules 3 to 5 False Savanna, Grassland, and Herbaceous Sandbank Vegetation Regeneration (Abrupt Appearance):*
+This rule ensures that these classes only appear when supported by temporal continuity, preventing isolated or spurious detections.

 ## 11_geomorphometric.js